 The European Parliament and Council approved capital reforms which implemented Basel III into Europe from 1 January 2014.
 The rules brought in by the EU regulations, the Capital Requirements Regulation (CRR) and the Capital Requirements Directive (CRD) applied through the Prudential Regulation Authority (PRA), are referred to collectively as CRD IV.

-The objective of the CRD IV package is to improve the banking sector's ability to absorb shocks arising from financial and/or economic stress, thus reducing the risk of spill-over from the financial sector into the wider economy.
+The Fifth Capital Requirements Directive (CRD V), was implemented in the EU on 28 December 2020; however certain elements are yet to be enacted in UK legislation.
+The CRR and CRD aim to improve the banking sector's ability to absorb shocks arising from financial and/or economic stress, thus reducing the risk of spill-over from the financial sector into the wider economy.